cyberark/cyberark-conjur-cli/design/general_refactorings.md

     * `Exception` should be replaced with `FailedToRetrieveCertificateException`

-    * Errors that can be thrown in `get_certificate` should be evaluated and addressed.
+    *  These error can be thrown from `ssl_service.get_certificate` :

+      * TIMEOUT_ERROR when connection to server fails
+      * `socket.gaierror` when there is no such dns address.

       ```python
       try:
           fingerprint, readable_certificate = self.ssl_service.get_certificate(hostname, port)